Build-Week-SF-Recipes-Cookbook/backend/README.md

 ### POST "/api/recipes/"
 RESTRICTED ROUTE

+:coffee: Add recipes for the logged User
-:coffee: Notes: Only Registered User with valid login token can access this route.Adds the recipes for the logged user
+Notes: Only Registered User with valid login token can access this route.Adds the recipes for the logged user

     request:
+    {
-    {"title":"Thai Curry",
+    "title":"Thai Curry",
     "source":"Mrs.X",
     "category":"dinner",
     "description":"Special south asian curry"